sous-chefs/powershell/README.md

 #### Attribute Parameters

-- command: name attribute.
+- `command`: name attribute.
 Name of the command to execute.
-- code: quoted string of code to execute.
+- `code`: quoted string of code to execute.
-- creates: a file this command creates - if the file exists, the command will not be run.
+- `creates`: a file this command creates - if the file exists, the command will not be run.
-- cwd: current working directory to run the command from.
+- `cwd`: current working directory to run the command from.
-- flags: command line flags to pass to the interpreter when invoking.
+- `flags`: command line flags to pass to the interpreter when invoking.
-- environment: A hash of environment variables to set before running this command.
+- `environment`: A hash of environment variables to set before running this command.
-- user: A user name or user ID that we should change to before running this command.
+- `user`: A user name or user ID that we should change to before running this command.
-- group: A group name or group ID that we should change to before running this command.
+- `group`: A group name or group ID that we should change to before running this command.
-- returns: The return value of the command (may be an array of accepted values) - this resource raises an exception if the return value(s) do not match.
+- `returns`: The return value of the command (may be an array of accepted values).
+This resource raises an exception if the return value(s) do not match.
-- timeout: How many seconds to let the command run before timing it out.
+- `timeout`: How many seconds to let the command run before timing it out.

 #### Examples